 "If I decide I want to become a Jew, how would I go about it?"

-First, make an appointment with a rabbi.
-The rabbi will not only discuss the process and implications of becoming a Jew, but he or she will also explore with you your reasons for wanting to do so.
+First, make an appointment with an ordained rabbi or cantor.
+They will not only discuss the process and implications of becoming a Jew, but they will also explore with you your reasons for wanting to do so.
 In earlier generations, rabbis would discourage potential Jews-by-choice, turning them away three times to test how serious they were.
-This custom is seldom followed today, but most rabbis will take time to discuss your choice and his or her expectations of you.
+This custom is seldom followed today.

 People considering conversion to Judaism are expected to study Jewish theology, rituals, history, culture, and customs, and to begin incorporating Jewish practice into their lives.
-Though the scope of the course of study will vary from rabbi to rabbi and community to community, most require a course in basic Judaism and individual study with a rabbi, as well as attendance at services and participation in home practice and synagogue life.
+Though the scope of the course of study varies among Jewish clergy and communities, most require a course in basic Judaism and individual study with a rabbi or cantor, as well as attendance at services and participation in home practice and synagogue life.

-Keep in mind that you are free to choose the rabbi with whom you will work.
-Talk to more than one rabbi and find someone with whom you feel comfortable.
-This rabbi will then become your sponsoring rabbi, guiding you through every step of your conversion.
+Keep in mind that you are free to choose the rabbi or cantor with whom you will work.
+Talk to more than one person to find someone with whom you feel comfortable.
+This rabbi or cantor will then become your sponsoring clergy, guiding you through every step of your conversion.

 "Can I convert to Judaism online?"

 Judaism welcomes those wishing to convert, and a great deal of information about Judaism is now available on the Internet, making it a wonderful way to begin learning.
 However, conversion to Judaism involves time and effort: study, worship and practice in the context of an active Jewish community.
 Judaism is a religion of people and community.

 Once a student is ready to convert, there are meaningful rituals that mark the new Jew's entrance into the covenant and affirm the community's embrace of them.
 Therefore, conversion over the Internet is simply not possible or advisable.
 Furthermore, many rabbis will not recognize online conversion.